 Lower School Curriculum

-A multi-sensory, integrated curriculum of phonics, reading, grammar, writing and spelling is taught primarily using a program called “Literacy by Design” as well as other programs.
-It focuses on the many ways children learn by using visual, aural, oral, singing, rhythm, and movement aids.
+A multi-sensory, integrated curriculum of phonics, reading, grammar, writing and spelling is taught primarily using a program called “Literacy by Design” as well as additional resources.
 As their skills increase, literature books and writing projects are introduced as well as an increased focus on reading for comprehension and the exploration of different styles of writing.
 Reading is emphasized both at home and in the classroom.
 Weekly trips to the library encourage children to choose books outside of their realm of study.
-Writing skills include narratives, descriptive summaries, expository papers, and persuasive writing.
-The children will also be introduced to literary discussions using compare and contrast methods.
+Writing skills include narratives, descriptive summaries, expository papers, and functional writing.
+Students work through the writing process to gain an understanding of what writers experience.

 Our math program develops a solid foundation of basic skills while also focusing on real-world application.
 Students build an understanding of how math connects to various disciplines, careers and our daily life.
 Teachers use direct instruction, both small and whole group, technology, games, manipulatives, and independent practice to reach all students and their learning styles.

-Social Studies is taught by project approach and research.
-Children participate in planning, discovering, researching, and sharing.
+Social Studies is examined through the Florida Studies Weekly topics.
+Integrated projects allow children to participate in planning, discovering, researching, and sharing information.
 Starting on a local level and expanding to United States and World Geography/History, students will learn about maps, states, community, globes, government, presidents, topography, habitats, explorers, and current events.
 Many of these topics are reinforced through field trips and community resource people.